What is a Senior Term Debt?

 Senior Term Debt is a loan with a senior status that has a set repayment schedule and a bullet repayment at the end of the term.
-The schedule can be over several months or years, and the debt carries a fixed or variable interest rate.
-To reduce repayment risk, fixed assets are frequently used as collateral; although, a first lien on current assets, intangibles or even the borrower’s stock is also used for security.
+The term can be for several months or years, and the debt may carry a fixed or variable interest rate.
+To reduce repayment risk, fixed assets are frequently used as collateral; a first lien on current assets, intangibles or even the borrower’s stock is also used for security.
 Senior term debt is the main product provided by commercial and corporate banking departments of a bank.

 When there is principal amortization along with interest payment, the amortization can either be a straight line or accelerated.
 The straight line method is considered a simple method of debt repayment.
 It divides the principal into an equal number of payments, so the payments remain constant throughout the period.
 This is also known as a fixed payment loan.
 We’ve prepared a Fixed Payment Loan Calculator.